erleonard/erleonard.github.io/_posts/2018-02-24-Azure-Networking-Deployment.md

         }
 ```

-The NSG's are created by not applied to your virtual network and we are missing the service endpoints, let's configure the virtual network first:
+The NSG's are created by not applied to your virtual network, and we are missing the service endpoints, let's configure the virtual network first:

 ```json
 {